 Dustin Lane is a Certified Energy Analyst and leads the energy department at BMA Mechanical+.
 BMA is an experienced design firm committed to develop, support, and shape the built environment with innovative, resilient, and sustainable solutions that put energy conservancy right up front with indoor environmental quality and functionality.
 In his central roll, Dustin focuses on bridging the gap between disciplines and providing effective consulting to reduce building heating and cooling loads while increasing comfort and energy savings.
 He was introduced to building sciences at an early age and gained expertise through his upbringing as a third generation Sprayed Polyurethane Foam (SPF) contractor.
 Working in the family business of 40+ years he learned the values of air sealing and envelope performance control strategies first-hand from pioneers in the field of advanced building materials.
 His primary focus with the company was on the early application of cool roofing systems to combat the heat island effect experienced throughout California’s metropolitan areas.
 In addition to high performance roofing and envelope knowledge, Dustin provided countless installations of ccSPF as insulation for commercial, residential and cold storage applications.
 He is also experienced with Photovoltaics, and spent several years sizing systems and providing schematic design layouts.
 In his personal life, he is most interested in spending time with his family and enjoying all the “ing’s” that the central coast has to offer: surfing, golfing, fishing, mountain biking, camping etc.

 Brianna RulandIf Brianna didn't choose the path of architecture, she would have either become a hairdresser or a neuroscientist, but figured that with a degree in architecture she could explore all of the above realms and more.
 Turns out, this is true.
 She is a Cal Poly SLO Architecture Graduate from the class of 2015 as well as an accredited LEED GA.
-She has a passion for keeping up to date and spreading the news about the new sustainable feats that occur within the building industry and how people can become educated and involved in the green building movement.
-She believes wholeheartedly that lasting change happens from the bottom up, one individual and small group at a time, until it grows into substantial policy.
-Being the catalyst for this change, utilizing the CCGBC as a vehicle, is what she strives do as our communications coordinator.
+She has a passion for keeping up to date and spreading the news about the new sustainable achievements, policy change, and technology that are ever-evolving within the building industry and how people can become educated and involved to participate fully in the green building movement.
+She believes wholeheartedly that lasting change happens from the bottom up, one individual and small group at a time, until it grows into something substantial.
+Being the catalyst for this change, utilizing the CCGBC as a vehicle, in full support of the CCGBC mission and vision, is what she does as our communications coordinator.